 - Access exclusive scholarships and prep courses

 A good coding bootcamp prepares you for as many aspects of your first programming job as possible.
 While you’re at bootcamp, you’ll learn a ton of topics, including several key coding languages you’ll regularly work with when you start your coding gig.
 You don’t need to have prior knowledge of programming languages before you start class, but partaking in coding bootcamp prep before you start will help you keep up more easily with the lessons.

 We’ve established that you can be a beginner and still do well in bootcamp.
 Now, how do you get accepted and what sort of hoops will you need to jump through?
 Once you’ve decided to attend bootcamp, you need to find out the process and how a beginner with no coding background can make it through and get accepted.
 Bootcamps are happy to work with brand-new programmers without experience, but you’ll need to convince them that you can handle the workload.

 Start by comparing costs and features.
 You can expect to pay anywhere from $9,000 to over $20,000 for a bootcamp, so make sure to compare schools to see which features they offer.
 When you’ve found the bootcamp that’s right for you, you’ll need to start your application process.
 As part of the application, you’ll interview with faculty and staff to determine whether you have the proper outlook and attitude for bootcamp.
 Project confidence and demonstrate your dedication, and your admission will be a cinch.

 And that’s the long and short of it.
-Acquiring programming skills can be your ticket to a new career and a better life, and a coding bootcamp can get you those skills in no time.
+Acquiring programming skills can be your ticket to a coding bootcamp job placement and a better life.
 Before you start your search, though, you need to discover whether a beginner can make it through coding bootcamp.
 We wrote this article to get to the bottom of that question and help you start your new life.

 What’s your opinion of beginners in coding bootcamp?
 Let us know your thoughts in our comments section below.